totaro/randomphotogallery/README.md

 # randomphotogallery
 Random PhotoGallery using Html, Css and JavaScript

-Using random pic service (https://picsum.photos/) to make ramdom ptohogallery site and using button with addEventListener to add new random imagegrid below previous images.
+Using random pic service (https://picsum.photos/) to make ramdom photogallery site and using button with addEventListener to add new random imagegrid below previous images.